stockbal/msofficelink-ext/README.md

 - Searchable History for opened/handled documents
 - Create Favorites
 - Overwrite the default action upon link click
+- Copy the link to the clipboard
+  - the original link (WOPI-Frame is removed)
+  - open Excel in Read-Only/Edit mode
+  - open Online

 ## Build Setup